Ariocarpus scaphirostris Boed.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Ariocarpus need a lot of sun.
-However, in hot, dry areas, they can be damaged by excessive sunlight, so you should either use a shade cloth to limit their sun, or move them out of the sun during the hottest hours of the day.
+Ariocarpus need a lot of sunlight.
+However, in hot, dry areas, they can be damaged by excessive sunlight, so you should use a shade cloth to limit their sun or move them out of it during the hottest hours of the day.
 In more temperate areas, direct sunlight is fine.

 These cacti prefer to be kept at room temperature or slightly lower and in low humidity.

 Water your Ariocarpus when it is dry, but then wait until the soil dries out completely to water it again.
 The amount of time this takes will vary depending on your climate and the size of your pot if you use one.

 Learn more at How to Grow and Care for Ariocarpus.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus